MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/07-copilot-actions.md

 1. Select **Save** near the upper-right of the page.

-1. Close the Power Automate tab.
+1. Wait for the save to complete, then close the Power Automate tab.

 ### Task 1.2 - Add a Copilot action to retrieve a property